njahalshareif/Real-Time-Face-Recognition/README.md

 For more information, see Using the Set-ExecutionPolicy Cmdlet.

-When you are done, you can set the policy back to its default value with:
+When you are done, you can set the policy back to its default value using:

 $ Set-ExecutionPolicy Restricted